This website uses cookies to help improve your user experience

 If you’re relying heavily on Google’s services, it may be worth building conditional logic, or even maintaining separate builds for Fire TV versus Google TV.

 Experienced teams know that successful submission isn’t a checkbox — it’s a process that starts early.
-At Oxagile, for example, submission thinking is baked into the pipeline: designers know to provide banner assets during UI handoff, developers align layouts with Leanback standards, and product owners track guideline changes across platforms.
+At Oxagile, for example, Android TV app submission thinking is baked into the pipeline: designers know to provide banner assets during UI handoff, developers align layouts with Leanback standards, and product owners track guideline changes across platforms.

 Because once the app is feature-complete, it’s often too late to fix oversights without rework.